 Young drivers are almost always hit with high insurance costs for their personal vehicles, but what if you’re under 25 and want to get insured on a vehicle that is as an essential part of your job?
 Motor trade insurance is insurance for anyone that works in the motor trade industry, and this could be repairing, maintaining or selling on vehicles.

 The rules are that you need to have had a full UK or European driving licence for a year before you are able to be eligible for a motor trade insurance policy.
-So, this means that if you passed your test at the age of 17, you could be covered by a motor trade insurance policy at the age of 18 – although you’ll need carefully shop around for under 25 motor trade insurance.
+So, this means that if you passed your test at the age of 17, you could be covered by a motor trade insurance policy at the age of 18 – although you’ll need carefully shop around for young motor traders insurance.

 Will my insurance costs be a lot higher?